Mandelbulb, Mandelbrot, Mandelring and Hopfbrot: Historical addenda

 \section{Historical addenda}

-\paragraph{} The history of Mandelbrot starts with the mathematics of {\bf complex dynamics} \cite{Carlson,Mandelbrot2004,MilnorNotes,Schleicher2009}.
-About 100 years ago, Gaston Julia and Pierre Fatou pioneered the study of iterating maps in the complex maps.
-The question of connectivity of the Mandelbrot set goes back to Mandelbrot who first thought that the object is not connected.
-Mandelbrot and Milnor later conjectured independently connectivity and that the Hausdorff dimension of the Mandelbrot set to be $2$.
-Douady and Hubbard proved the connectivity in 1991.
-Daniel White who defined the three dimensional version degree 2 Mandelbug first, asked already about the connectivity of the object.
+\paragraph{} The history of Mandelbrot starts with the mathematics of {\bf complex dynamics} \cite{Alexander1994,Carlson,Mandelbrot2004,MilnorNotes,Schleicher2009,Audin2014}.
+About 100 years ago, Ernst Schr\"oder, Gaston Julia and Pierre Fatou pioneered the study of iterating maps in the complex maps.
+John Hubbard writes in \cite{TanLei2000} {\it Holomorphic dynamics is a subject with an ancient history: Fatou, Julia, Schroeder, Koenigs, Bottcher, Lattes, which then went into hibernation for about 60 years, and came back to explosive life in the 1980's.}.

+\paragraph{} The question of connectivity of the Mandelbrot set goes back to Mandelbrot who first thought that the object is not connected (1985).
+Also Milnor conjectured independently connectivity and that the Hausdorff dimension of the Mandelbrot set to be $2$ \cite{Milnor1989}.
+Douady and Hubbard proved the connectivity in 1981-1982.
+The Orsay notes (published \cite{DouadyHubbard} of A. Douady and J.H.
+Hubbard state that the notes were based on lecture notes of Douady for a course "Holomorphic Dynamical systems 1983-1984).

+\paragraph{} Daniel White who defined the three dimensional version degree 2 Mandelbug first, asked already about the connectivity of the object.
 This is still unexplored.
+Paul Nylander wrote me about the pioneer days: "The earliest pioneer was Daniel White, and Thomas Ludwig was the first to create 3D renderings.
+I may have been the third person to get involved, as I began emailing Daniel and Thomas and sending my renderings to them, but I did not post anything to the discussion thread until much later.
+Other early contributors who were notable to me were David Makin and Krzysztof Marczak.".
+Marczak is credited in \cite{Odyssey} as an author of the Mandelbulb software.

 \paragraph{} It appears that various mathematicians have looked at Mandelbrot before.
 Brooks and Matelski who worked in Kleinian groups have given a talk at Harvard, while Mandelbrot was at the department.
 They have produced computer generated pictures already and showed them around.
 Also John Hubbard appears to have experimented with the object before.
 In the article \cite{Horgan2009}, one can see that even earlier, in the 1950ies, Riesz might already have experimented with objects close to the Mandelbrot set.
-As for the Mandelbulb, it seems that after some experimentation of Rudy Rucker and Daniel Ruis, it was Daniel White who first looked at the degree 2 Mandelbulb.
+As for the Mandelbulb, it seems that after some experimentation of Rudy Rucker and Jules Ruis (a document of Jules on ``Fractal Trigeometry" from March 14th 2012 states that he created a Mandelbulb on a BBM-15 on December 29, 1997), it was Daniel White who first looked at the degree 2 Mandelbulb.
 He also named the object.
 John Nylander looked first at higher degree cases and generated rational expressions.
 Nylander also looked at the Hopfbrot.